Last Updated on March 26, 2021 by Shaun Snapp

 Lobbyists are instruments of corruption.
 In a system that was about the representation of the electorate, lobbyists would not exist.
 There is already a system for influencing representatives; it is called voting.
 However, lobbyists and lobbyist money are designed to minimize the influence of voters on their representatives.

-They bring the interests of the elite to bear on the representatives, pivoting the representatives away from representing the electorate to representing whoever is paying the lobbyists.
+They bring the elite’s interests to bear on the representatives, pivoting the representatives away from representing the electorate to representing whoever is paying the lobbyists.
 Lobbyists don’t care what is true, and they push any message in return for money.

 In the IT space, lobbyists are salespeople.
-Salespeople are hired to get customers to buy things that are bad for the company, but suitable for the people that work in the IT department.
+Salespeople are hired to get customers to buy bad things for the company but suitable for the people who work in the IT department.
 Their role is to corrupt the IT decision makers by any means necessary.
 Salespeople frequently talk about how they are the voice of the customers.
 However, having worked with them, this is clearly false.
-Salespeople are expert at highlighting strong areas and hiding areas that are weak in applications from customers.
+Salespeople are experts at highlighting strong areas and hiding areas that are weak in applications from customers.
 Like lobbyists, salespeople will laud their relationship with their customers.
-But these relationships have a specific purpose — to sell software, and the stronger the relationship, the less appropriate the software needs to be to get purchased.
+But these relationships have a specific purpose — to sell software, and the stronger the relationship, the less appropriate the software needs to be purchased.

-As a lobbyist, it is virtually impossible to keep one’s job without lying, and then lying about lying, and the same is true of salespeople.
-Their job is to get the sale, by any means necessary.
+As a lobbyist, it is virtually impossible to keep one’s job without lying and lying about lying, and the same is true of salespeople.
+Their job is to get the sale by any means necessary.
 Both lobbyists and salespeople see their roles as essential.
-They usually have a blind spot about lying, preferring to adopt the idea that either “everyone is doing it,” or “there is no objective truth.”
+They usually have a blind spot about lying, preferring to adopt the idea that either “everyone is doing it” or “there is no objective truth.”

-However, the result of their activities is that the entire system is pivoted away from the representatives (IT or political) from representing the interests of either the voters or the business users.
-Like lobbyists, those salespeople that are most successful in turning IT decision-makers against the interests of their companies are paid the most.
+However, the result of their activities is that the entire system is pivoted away from the representatives (IT or political) from representing either the voters or the business users’ interests.
+Like lobbyists, those salespeople who are most successful in turning IT decision-makers against their companies’ interests are paid the most.

 What it All Means

-- Here we are decades into computing, and IT departments are the impediment because they are not set up to care about outcomes.
+- Here we are decades into computing, and IT departments impede because they are not set up to care about outcomes.

 - IT departments have proven extremely easy for sales reps at vendors and consulting companies to manipulate.
-Sales reps are promoted and compensated based upon their capabilities at manipulation, and never evaluated based on the accuracy of the information they provide.
+Sales reps are promoted and compensated based upon their manipulation capabilities and never evaluated based on the accuracy of the information they provide.
 Accurate information is terrible for quota attainment.

 - The corruption in the enterprise software space is off the charts.
 Yet, in the popular media coverage of IT, it may as well not exist.

-Our analysis of the decision making by IT departments for companies that use SAP is that something strange happens when SAP offers software to companies.
-IT departments perform very little research, are easily swayed by claims made by SAP sales reps, and disregard warnings about SAP software, even when that software is declared by us as not capable of being implemented of being extremely difficult to maintain.
-IT departments routinely bypass far more mature non-SAP applications, and applications which are far better fits with business requirements in favour of SAP applications.
+Our analysis of IT departments’ decision-making for companies that use SAP is that something strange happens when SAP offers software to companies.
+IT departments perform very little research, are easily swayed by SAP sales reps’ claims, and disregard warnings about SAP software, even when we declare that software cannot be implemented or extremely difficult to maintain.
+IT departments routinely bypass far more mature non-SAP applications and applications that are far better fits with business requirements favoring SAP applications.

-The problem with the fact-checking services that we offer is that IT departments are not interested in having the facts checked of the major vendors.
+The problem with the fact-checking services that we offer is that IT departments are not interested in having the major vendors’ facts checked.
 The IT departments are “in on the fix,” they are compliant in providing substandard solutions to the business if it feathers their own bed.